Does the thought of present-shopping fill you with dread?

 - Salt and pepper sets – everyone uses salt and pepper and stylish sets don’t need to be expensive.
 Plus, it’s an edible foodie gift with a long shelf life.

 - Multitool hair-clip – Holds hair/yamulke in place and also acts as a spanner, screw driver, trolley coin, cutting edge and ruler!
 A cool, practical gift that I often include with Bar/Bat Mitzvah presents.

 - Dead Sea bath salts – a nice change from soapy gift sets, and as a bonus, most of these come from Israel.

 I hope you’ve found my tips and suggestions helpful.
 If you have any great advice or gift ideas to share, please leave them in the comments below.
 Thanks, and Happy Chanukah!

-I was provided with sample products to review for this guide.
+I was provided with some sample products to review for this guide.
 I was not expected to write a positive review and all opinions are my own.
-This post contains affiliate links – if you click on them and make a purchase, I earn a small commission, although the price you pay remains the same.
-These sales help me to keep family friends food going – thank you for your continued support.
+This post contains some affiliate links – if you click on them and make a purchase, I earn a small commission, although the price you pay remains the same.
+These sales help me to keep family-friends-food going – thank you for your continued support.